asyncapi/website/markdown/blog/2024-marketing-report.md

 ---

 Hello, everyone!
 I'm Bami, I’m the Community Marketing Specialist at the AsyncAPI Initiative, and I'm honored to serve as the Chair of the AsyncAPI Marketing Working Group.
-This role has given me a unique perspective on how we can connect and inspire our community, build awareness for AsyncAPI, and further enhance our presence in the ecosystem.
-I’d like to share an overview of what we’ve been doing for the past six months, the initiatives currently underway, and our plans for the future.
+This role has allowed me to develop a unique perspective on how we can connect and inspire our community, build awareness for AsyncAPI, and further enhance our presence in the ecosystem.
+I’d like to share an overview of what we’ve been working on for the past six months, the initiatives currently underway, and our plans for the future.

 ## Overview of the Marketing Working Group